Coastal cycle ride

 Once you’ve gone over the bridge into Shoreham-by-sea itself you unfortunately have to continue on the road for a busy, uninteresting stretch before dropping in to visit Shoreham lifeboat station (I caught the boat launching as I cycled past once), then cutting into the harbour where, if you’re lucky (or unlucky, depending on your point of view), you may have to wait and watch as the lock fills to allow boats through.

 There’s a cheap cafe for a pit stop nearby should you wish, otherwise you rejoin the coastal path again just after the row of swanky beachfront houses where Fatboy Slim lives.
 The Big Beach Cafe, which he owns, a little further on at Hove Lagoon is always good for a stop and there’s a popular playground alongside.
 Though, if you’re cycling the route with kids they’ll more likely want to rest and watch youngsters in the skatepark the other side.
-If you’ve got the kit with you can also stop and catch a few crabs in the lagoon.
+If you’ve got the tackle with you can also stop and catch a few crabs in the lagoon.

 Onwards from here is Hove Lawns, then the i360 (good loos if you need a wee stop!) and Brighton’s seafront.
-If you go on past the pier you can continue right up to Brighton Marina and Rottingdean (there’s a popular little suntrap cafe kiosk and chairs under the cliff just before).
+If you go on past the Palace Pier you can continue right up to Brighton Marina and Rottingdean (there’s a popular little suntrap cafe kiosk and chairs under the cliff just before).
 If you’re stopping near the pier however my recommended cafe stop is at the Yellowave beach volleyball courts where you can sit and watch other people being energetic for a while.

 Looking for something more inland?
 Amber up at Muddy Surrey recommends leafy Worth Way which you can do a chunk of between Three Bridges and East Grinstead.
 Though, having failed to follow the route properly myself, I do recommend back up maps beyond the basic route on the website.